-- (a) Methods for forensic alcohol analysis shall meet the following standards of performance: - (1) The method shall be capable of the analysis of a reference sample of known alcohol concentration within accuracy and precision limits of plus or minus 5 percent of the value; these limits shall be applied to alcohol concentrations which are 0.10 0.08 grams per 100 milliliters or higher; - (2) The method shall be capable of the analysis of ethyl alcohol with a specificity which is adequate and appropriate The method shall be capable of the analysis of ethyl alcohol with a specificity which is adequate and appropriate For traffic law enforcement. purposes, the method shall be specific for the analysis of ethyl alcohol; - (3) The method shouldshall be free from interference from anticoagulants and preservatives added to the sample; - (4) Blood alcohol results on post-mortem samples shall not be reported unless specifically identified as the exidizable substance is identified as ethyl alcohol-by a qualitative test; and - (5) The method shall give a test result which is always less than 0.01 grams of alcohol per 100 milliliters of blood when living subjects free of alcohol are tested. - (b) The ability of methods to meet the standards of performance set forth in this Section shall be evaluated by the Department a forensic alcohol analyst using a laboratory's proficiency test results and such ability must meet the requirements of these regulations.
+- (a) Methods for forensic alcohol analysis shall meet the following standards of performance: - (1) The method shall be capable of the analysis of a reference sample of known alcohol concentration within accuracy and precision limits of plus or minus 5 percent of the value; these limits shall be applied to alcohol concentrations which are 0.100% or higher.
+If the value is lower than 0.100%, the result must be within plus or minus 0.005; 0.10 grams per 100 milliliters or higher; - (2) The method shall be capable of the analysis of ethyl alcohol with a specificity which is adequate and appropriate for traffic law enforcement. - (3) The method shouldshall be free from interference from anticoagulants and preservatives added to the sample; - (4) Blood alcohol results on post-mortem samples shall not be reported unless specifically identified as the oxidizable substance is identified as ethyl alcohol-by qualitative test; and - (5) The method shall give a test result which is always less than 0.01 grams of alcohol per 100 milliliters of blood when living subjects free of alcohol are tested. - (b) The ability of methods to meet the standards of performance set forth in this Section shall be evaluated by the Department a forensic alcohol analyst using a laboratory's proficiency test results and such ability must meet the requirements of these regulations.

-Authority: Sections 100703 and 100725, Health and Safety Code.
+Authority: Section 100703, Health and Safety Code.
 Reference: Section 100700, Health and Safety Code.